 All of these narrations and the chapter heading prove the following points:

 Exaggeration and going overboard is the reason why the graves of the righteous and the idols are worshipped instead of Allah alone.

 From the habits of people is that they will go to extremes in veneration of those they see to be righteous.
-And it is this type of exaggeration in veneration that leads the person to worship what he has venerated beyond its level instead of directing worship to Allah alone.
+And it is this type of exaggeration in veneration that leads the people to worship which they venerate instead of directing worship to Allah alone.
 So this person used to prepare Saweeq and feed it to the pilgrims at Hajj ―and people went to exaggeration in veneration of him until they made him an object of worship, and they gathered around his grave in devotion.

-As for Al-‛Uzzā, then it refers to three trees, and next to them the idolators erected an idol and named it Al-‛Uzzā for the purpose of worshipping it instead of Allāh (D).
+As for Al-‛Uzzā, then it refers to three trees, and next to them the idolators erected an idol and named it Al-‛Uzzā for the purpose of worshipping it instead of Allāh (the Most High).

-So based upon this, there is the curse of Allah upon the women who constantly visit the graves due to their plentiful visitations that are polytheistic in nature ―and it is for this reason the term in the hadeeth refers to those who women who visit graves excessively.
-For this reason many scholars regard this ruling to be specific to those women who make excessive visits to the graves ―visitations that involve polytheism and religious innovations that have no proof in the texts.
+So based upon this, there is the curse of Allah upon the women who constantly visit the graves ―and due to their plentiful visitations that are polytheistic in nature ―and it is, for this reason, the term in the hadeeth refers to those who women who visit graves excessively.
+For this reason, many scholars regard this ruling to be specific to those women who make excessive visits to the graves ―visitations that involve polytheism and religious innovations for which there is no proof in the texts.